Azadirachta indica: Taxonomy

 The name Azadirachta indica was first published by Adrien-Henri de Jussieu in 1830.
 In 1753, Carl Linnaeus had described two species, Melia azedarach and Melia azadirachta.
 De Jussieu considered Melia azadirachta to be sufficiently different from Melia azedarach to be placed in a new genus.
 For both his species, Linnaeus referred to the name 'azedarach', which is derived from the French 'azédarac', which in turn is from the Persian 'āzād dirakht' (ازادرخت), meaning 'free or noble tree'.
 The Persian name of the tree, azad darakhat-e-hind, meaning 'the free tree of India', implies that it is free from disease and insect problems.

 Distribution

 Azadirachta indica is considered to be native to the Assam region, Pakistan and Bangladesh in the Indian subcontinent and to Cambodia, Laos, Myanmar, Thailand and Vietnam in Indochina.
-It has been widely introduced elsewhere in tropical and subtropical regions, from South America to Indonesia.
+It has been widely introduced elsewhere in tropical and subtropical regions, from South America, West Africa to Indonesia.